Hack-Your-Own/TachyonV2-Backend/Instructions.md

 # GETTING STARTED

+- Remove `preinstall` script in `package.json` add it after you install.
+We need this script for deployment.
 - Run `yarn install`
 - Get **sheets_key.json** and **.env** from the Discord or inside the Drive **(HYO/Engineering/Tachyon/Creds and env)** and copy them into the root folder
 - **Make sure the .env has the DOT at the beginning, sometimes downloading it from Drive messes with the filename**